NVIDIA/aistore/docs/get_batch.md

 - Necessary for this API, as the list of requested objects can contain thousands of entries that would exceed URL length limits.
 - Semantically correct - the operation is idempotent (pure data retrieval with no server-side state changes).

-Rest of this document is structured as follows:
+The rest of this document is structured as follows:

 **Table of Contents**